 Day 11: Lo-Manthang to Drakmar 3810m.
 6-7 hrs.

-Trek back on a different route passing through Gyakar village with a century old rock painting Ghar Gompa which is said to be fulfilled of visitor’s wish.
-After an exploration of the Gomba continue to trek to Drakmar village.
+Trek back on a different route passing through Gyakar village with a century-old rock painting Ghar Gompa which is said to be fulfilled of visitor’s wish.
+After an exploration of the Gomba continues to trek to Drakmar village.